Some people are told there is no Santa Claus. Their dick cousin tells them as vengeance for a lost game of Monopoly Junior. Or they saw Gremlins.

 What reason does a company have to promote anyone?

 Let’s consider a hypothetical situation.
 Mr. Bighead has worked for Conglom-O for six years.
-He makes $40K per year, with a yearly 2% cost-of-living pay increase.
+He makes $40K per year, with a yearly 2% cost-of-living raise.
 Mr. Bighead is highly educated.
-He is a hard worker, and widely looked to as a leader by his peers.
-He’s known to work late nights and weekends, and is deeply dedicated to fulfilling his role to the highest standards.
+He is a hard worker, and his peers look to him as a leader.
+He often works late nights and weekends, and is deeply dedicated to fulfilling his role to the highest standards.
 Mr. Bighead thinks he’s poised for a raise any day now.

 He’s not going to get one.
 Why?